karlkfi/kpt-config-sync/docs/dev/setup.md

 ## Configure monitoring (optional)

-You can now configure the server side processes for monitoring Nomos.
+You can now configure the server side processes for monitoring GKE Policy Management.
 This step is optional but we strongly recommend it since the monitoring can be useful for debugging as well as measuring performance.

 Install [Helm](https://docs.helm.sh/using_helm/#installing-helm):

-1. Go to the [Helm releases](https://github.com/kubernetes/helm/releases) page, find the heading "Installation and Upgrades", and download the binary archive for your OS of choice, e.g. likely Linux for Nomos work.
+1. Go to the [Helm releases](https://github.com/kubernetes/helm/releases) page, find the heading "Installation and Upgrades", and download the binary archive for your OS of choice, e.g. likely Linux for GKE Policy Management work.
 1. From the downloaded archive in the previous step, extract the `helm` binary to somewhere in your path.
 1. Run `helm init --client-only`.
 This makes the next step possible.